Last updated July 5, 2017. Scroll to bottom for most recent additions.

 1. Check followers against likes

 Engagement rates (total # of likes + comments / total # of followers) vary greatly based on the total number of followers the account has.
 For example, accounts with under 1,000 followers have an average engagement rate of 8%, while accounts with over 100,000 followers have an average engagement rate of just under 2%.
-As per Markerly statistics, the average like and comment rates are as follows:
+As per Markerly statistics, the average like and comment rates in 2016 were as follows:

 < 1k followers: